Nurses Revision

 The pancreas has both endocrine and exocrine functions, for digestion and blood sugar regulation.
 The endocrine function occurs in the Islets of Langerhans, which contain alpha, beta, and delta cells.

-• Alpha Cells: Release glucagon to increase blood glucose levels.
+Alpha Cells Glucagon Release glucagon to increase blood glucose levels (promotes glycogenolysis and gluconeogenesis in the liver).

-• Beta Cells: Produce insulin, which lowers blood glucose by facilitating its uptake into cells.
+Beta Cells Insulin Produce insulin, which lowers blood glucose by facilitating its uptake into cells (promotes glycogenesis and lipogenesis).

-• Delta Cells: Secrete somatostatin, which inhibits both glucagon and insulin.
+Delta Cells Somatostatin Secrete somatostatin, which inhibits both glucagon and insulin, thereby regulating overall islet cell secretory activity.

 Gonads